 - Preheat oven to 400°F. Line a baking sheet with aluminum foil or parchment paper.
 Set aside.

 - Add the ground chicken, egg, breadcrumbs, sweet chili sauce, soy sauce, minced cilantro, grated garlic, and grated ginger to a large bowl.
-Gently mix until well combined.1 pound ground chicken, 1 large egg, 1 cup Panko breadcrumbs, 2 tablespoons sweet chili sauce, 1 tablespoon low-sodium soy sauce, 1 tablespoon minced fresh cilantro, 1 teaspoon grated garlic, 1 teaspoon grated fresh ginger
+Gently mix until well combined.1 pound ground chicken, 1 large egg, 1 cup Panko breadcrumbs, 2 tablespoons sweet chili sauce, 1 tablespoon low-sodium soy sauce, 1 tablespoon minced fresh cilantro, 1 teaspoon grated garlic, 1 teaspoon fresh ginger

 - Drizzle the sesame oil over the prepared baking sheet and rub it over the pan with your hands (coating your hands with oil will prevent the chicken from sticking).1 tablespoon sesame oil